tg1106/solar-irradiance-india/README.md

 - Python 3.10 or higher
 - `pip`
-- NASA Earthdata account (free registration) — required only for Script 6 (MERRA-2 AOD)
+- NASA Earthdata account (free) — required only for Script 6 (MERRA-2 AOD)
-- Active internet connection — required for Scripts 1 and 6 (API calls)
+- Active internet connection — required for Scripts 1 and 6

 ---